andreugordillovazquez/tex/README.md

 This plugin for Framer allows you to effortlessly convert LaTeX expressions into beautiful SVG images for your Framer projects.
 It transforms your typed LaTeX formulas into high-quality SVG graphics using MathJax, perfect for enhancing websites with mathematical expressions, equations, and technical content.

+The plugin supports both canvas and image modes, making it accessible from the canvas editor as well as from Framer's image picker throughout your design workflow.

 ![Plugin interface](images/back.png)

 ## Features